TangibleInc/fields/readme.md

 You will need a copy of https://github.com/WordPress/wordpress-develop.git available.
 You can run `git clone https://github.com/WordPress/wordpress-develop.git` in this directory as this is where the bootstrap script expects it to be by default (the `WORDPRESS_DEVELOP_DIR` environment variable overrides this path).

-Bootstrap the WordPress development environment by running `npm i; npm run dev:build`.
+Bootstrap the WordPress development environment by running `npm i; npm run build:dev`.
 Then copy wp-tests-config-sample.php to wp-tests-config.php inside the wordpress-develop directory and set the database credentials as needed. **WARNING!** This database is **dropped** everytime the tests run.
 Do not use a production database.

 Run `vendor/bin/phpunit` to launch the tests and hope for all green ;)